 From the volcanic shores of the Galapagos to the icy waters of Patagonia, Latin America offers some of the most extraordinary wildlife encounters on the planet.

 This is a region where pumas roam freely outside your window, where sloths doze in the jungle canopy, and where the world’s largest wetlands teem with life.
-Whether you’re tracking jaguars in Brazil’s Pantanal, snorkelling beside sea lions in Ecuador, or kayaking among whales off the Argentine coast, these experiences are as enriching as they are exhilarating – particularly for families seeking something rare and real.

-Below, we share our favourite ways to explore Latin America’s wild side – with expert naturalist guides, private charters, and lodges that place you right at the edge of the action.
+Below, we share our favourite ways to explore Latin America’s wild side – properly, with expert naturalist guides, private charters, and lodges that place you right at the edge of the action.

 Galapagos Islands | Plan South America

-Track Jaguars in the Pantanal
+2. Track jaguars in the Pantanal

 The vast wetlands of Brazil’s Pantanal are home to a staggering variety of wildlife, from jaguars and alligators to the imperilled hyacinth macaw.
 Travelling between May and September (dry season) is best to observe the wildlife when the waters recede.